Ableytner/abllib/README.md

 #### WorkerProcess (`abllib.pproc.WorkerProcess`)

-This class represents a seperate process that runs a given function until completion.
+This class represents a separate process that runs a given function until completion.
-If .join() is called, the functions return value or any occured exception is returned.
+If .join() is called, the functions return value or any occurred exception is returned.
 If .join() is called with reraise=True, any caught exception will be reraised.

 Example usage: